Baixà de Sant Roc

 The Calderona Fair and the Cherry Day

-Cherry Day has been celebrated for almost fifty years now.
+Cherry Day has been celebrated since the 70’s.
 Its goal is to promote the traditional fruit from Serra: the cherry.
 On that day, the Town council gives away to visitors a small basket filled with cherries.
-Although its farming has been reduced to minimal levels, Cherry Day continues to be celebrated and for the last fourteen years, it is included in the program of the Calderona Fair.
+Although its farming has been reduced to minimal levels, Cherry Day continues to be celebrated and since 2005, it is included in the program of the Calderona Fair.
 Its date may vary depending on other events, but it usually takes place on the first weekend of June.

 The two-day Calderona Fair gathers a great number of local business to show and promote their products, as well as most of the local associations that usually take part in the town’s life.
 Among the activities included there are workshops for children, music performances, parades and street theatre.
 There is also a meeting of dolçainers and tabaleters (dolçaina players and drummers).